Back to blog

 Summary

-curl is a very powerful tool for automation and is arguably the best command line interface in terms of proxy support.
+cURL is a very powerful tool for automation and is arguably the best command line interface in terms of proxy support.
 Lastly, as libcurl works very well with PHP, many web applications use it for web scraping projects, making it a must-have for any web scraper.
 Furthermore, its versatility extends to various use cases, such as using curl with APIs and even leveraging curl in Python.
 Be sure to explore these articles for further insight.

 Click here and check out a repository on GitHub to find the complete code used in this article.
 You can also learn more on web scraping using Selenium and some other useful libraries like Beautiful Soup or lxml tutorial in our blog.